rwparry/FH-Training-App-JQM/README.md

 		};

 Change the longitude and latitude values and then view the map page.
 The markers on the page should now be located in a new position.

+Checkout the v3 branch to see the completed code.